abdullahkhawer/aws-alerts/README.md

 ❓ Why did I develop this solution?

-Because sometimes infrastructure level alerts can be missed which can be collected more efficiently using AWS CloudWatch events (AWS EventBridge), AWS CloudWatch alarms and AWS service specific event subscriptions but manually creating all the required resources to enable all those alerts can take a lot of time and effort.
+Because sometimes infrastructure level alerts can be missed which can be collected more efficiently using AWS CloudWatch/AWS EventBridge events, AWS CloudWatch alarms and AWS service specific event subscriptions but manually creating all the required resources to enable all those alerts can take a lot of time and effort.

 Below you can find examples of AWS Alerts on Slack as notifications:
-- AWS CloudWatch Event
+- AWS CloudWatch/AWS EventBridge Event
 <img width="482" alt="Screenshot Sample 1" src="https://github.com/abdullahkhawer/aws-alerts/assets/27900716/b5c6e43d-a465-4148-8011-5aa0addd83b6">

 - AWS CloudWatch Alarm